For more information, please see the Personal Information Collection Notice issued by Autonomy First Lawyers Pty Ltd.

 (r) disclose your personal information to law enforcement agencies and others if we in good faith believe we are legally obligated to do so.

 We provide services in conjunction with payment processors which may include processors such as financial or merchant facility providers such as Paypal.
 When you delete your account with us, we delete your personal data retained by us, except to the extent we are prevented by law from deleting your personal information or data.
-However, to delete any payment or billing information, you will need to do so with your payment provider, as we only has minimal secure access to those records as needed to provide the services.
+However, to delete any payment or billing information, you will need to do so with your payment provider, as we only have minimal secure access to those records as needed to provide the services.

 5. Personal Profile